Is your move to France actually ready?

 For the carte de résident application, a language level below B1 is a substantive ground for rejection or deferral of the application.
 If you submit a test certificate showing a level below B1, or if the prefecture concludes that your submitted certificate does not adequately demonstrate B1 competency, the application may be refused on language grounds.
 You would then need to retake the test, achieve B1, and resubmit.

-For naturalization, a language level assessed at below B1 during the prefecture interview is a ground for a negative recommendation from the prefecture, and potentially for rejection or deferral by the Ministry of Justice.
-If the Ministry issues a deferral citing language level, the deferral will specify the condition that must be met (typically, evidence of B1 level) before the application can be reconsidered.
-This means you would need to obtain a language certificate, reapply, and go through the process again.
-A rejection on language grounds imposes a two-year waiting period before reapplication.
+For naturalization, failing to submit an accepted B2 language proof means the dossier is treated as incomplete and the application can be refused or deferred.
+If the Ministry issues a deferral citing language level, the deferral will specify the condition that must be met (typically, an accepted B2 certificate or qualifying diploma) before the application can be reconsidered.
+This means you would need to obtain the required proof, reapply, and go through the process again.
+A deferral (ajournement) commonly imposes a delay of about two years before you can reapply.

 In practice, Americans who have invested consistently in French language development from the early years of their residency rarely encounter language level problems at the application stage.
 The difficulty arises when Americans arrive at the five-year mark with limited French because their daily and professional life in France has been conducted primarily in English.
 At that point, reaching B1 in time for the application requires a serious and sustained language investment, typically six to twelve months of dedicated study and practice for someone starting from A2.